ThatGuyNick05/SteamFeed/README.md

 # Steam Activity Feed Viewer

-The Steam Feed mod lets you have an integrated button to view Steam's latest news into the game.
-This mod displays the recent activity and updates related to Geometry Dash directly on your main menu.
+The Steam Feed mod integrates a button to view Steam's latest news directly in the game.
+It displays recent activity and updates related to Geometry Dash on the main menu.

 ## About

-The Steam Activity Feed Mod is designed to fetch and display the latest news from Steam regarding Geometry Dash.
-It enhances the game's interface by adding a new button to the main menu, which, when clicked, shows the most recent updates and news.
-This feature allows players to view this information without leaving the game.
+The Steam Activity Feed Mod is designed to fetch and displays the latest Steam news about Geometry Dash.
+It enhances the game's interface with a new main menu button, allowing players to easily view the latest updates without leaving the game.

 ## Credit